 Unite or Die: How Thirteen States became a Nation

 Illustrations by Jef Czekaj

-- Unite or Die: How Thirteen States Became a Nation: aligns with curriculum and standardized tests on essential knowledge regarding the formation of the US Constitution and American government.
-Author talk presents the conflicts and compromises of the 1787 Constitutional Convention through colorful comics projected on a screen.
-Students can participate in a Reader’s Theater format.
+- Unite or Die: How Thirteen States Became a Nation: presents the conflicts and compromises of the 1787 Constitutional Convention through colorful comics projected on a screen.
+Students participate in a Reader’s Theater format and learn a song about the Constitution.
 Grades 3-6.